 Dispensing Wine on Tap at the Restaurant or Bar

 The on-premise tap system requirements are simple, relatively inexpensive, and critical to maintaining the quality of wine served from the tap.
-The basic requirements are: stainless steel components (valve coupler, tubing nipples, and faucet), oxygen barrier tubing, and a blend of inert gas containing nitrogen combined with carbon dioxide to push the wine through the system.
+The basic requirements are: stainless steel components (valve coupler, tubing connectors, and faucet/tap), oxygen barrier tubing, and a blend of inert gas containing nitrogen combined with carbon dioxide to push the wine through the system.
 Contact us to get a quote on your blended gas system.